Sarah Bernhardt: La Tosca to Cleopatra (1887–1893)

-When Bernhardt returned from her 1886–87 tour, she received a new invitation to return to the Comédie Française.
+When Bernhardt returned from her 1886–87 tour, she received a new invitation to return to the Comédie-Française.
 The theatre management was willing to forget the conflict of her two previous periods there, and offered a payment of 150,000 francs a year.
 The money appealed to her, and she began negotiations.
-However, the senior members of the company protested the high salary offered, and conservative defenders of the more traditional theatre also complained; one anti-Bernhardt critic, Albert Delpit of Le Gaulois, wrote, "Madame Sarah Bernhardt is forty-three; she can no longer be useful to the Comédie.
+However, the senior members of the company protested the high salary offered, and conservative defenders of the more traditional theatre also complained; one anti-Bernhardt critic, Albert Delpit of Le Gaulois, wrote "Madame Sarah Bernhardt is forty-three; she can no longer be useful to the Comédie.
 Moreover, what roles could she have?
 I can only imagine that she could play mothers..."
 Bernhardt was deeply offended and immediately broke off negotiations.
 She turned once again to Sardou, who had written a new play for her, La Tosca, which featured a prolonged and extremely dramatic death scene at the end.
 The play was staged at the Porte Saint-Martin Theatre, opening on 24 November 1887.
 It was extremely popular, and critically acclaimed.
 Bernhardt played the role for 29 consecutive sold-out performances.
 The success of the play allowed Bernhardt to buy a new pet lion for her household menagerie.
 She named him Scarpia, after the villain of La Tosca.
-The play inspired Giacomo Puccini to write one of his most famous operas, Tosca (1900).
+The play inspired Giacomo Puccini to write one of his more famous operas, Tosca (1900).

 Following this success, she acted in several revivals and classics, and many French writers offered her new plays.
 In 1887, she acted in a stage version of the controversial drama Thérèse Raquin by Emile Zola.
 Zola had previously been attacked due to the book's confronting content.
 Asked why she chose this play, she declared to reporters, "My true country is the free air, and my vocation is art without constraints."
 The play was unsuccessful; it ran for just 38 performances.
 She then performed another traditional melodrama, Francillon by Alexandre Dumas fils in 1888.
 A short drama she wrote herself, L'Aveu, disappointed both critics and the audience and lasted only 12 performances.
 She had considerably more success with Jeanne d'Arc by the poet Jules Barbier, in which the 45-year-old actress played Joan of Arc, a 19-year-old martyr.
-Barbier had previously written the librettos for some of the most famous French operas of the period, including Faust by Charles Gounod and The Tales of Hoffmann by Jacques Offenbach.
+Barbier had previously written the librettos for some of the more famous French operas of the period, including Faust by Charles Gounod and The Tales of Hoffmann by Jacques Offenbach.
 Her next success was another melodrama by Sardou and Moreau, Cleopatra, which allowed her to wear elaborate costumes and finished with a memorable death scene.
 For this scene, she kept two live garter snakes, which played the role of the poisonous asp which bites Cleopatra.
 For realism, she painted the palms of her hands red, though they could hardly be seen from the audience.
 "I shall see them," she explained.
 "If I catch sight of my hand, it will be the hand of Cleopatra."